Uzezi’s Tarot

-It was a lovely evening.
 The daffodils along Paris Street were in bloom.
-The early spring breeze was brisk but promised warmer weather.
-Audrey passed the outdoor café where a group of Germans sat quaffing beer, ignoring the chill, waiting for the Old Town clock to hit the hour and do its thing.
-Just then the hot-rodded aquamarine chip on her temple sparked blue and a text icon flashed on the infoLayer in her mind.
+The early afternoon March breeze was brisk but promised warmer weather.
+Audrey passed the outdoor café.
+A group of Germans sat quaffing beer, ignoring the chill, waiting for the Old Town clock to hit the hour and do its thing.
+Just then the aquamarine chip on her temple sparked blue and a text icon flashed on the infoLayer in her mind.
 It was Marc.

 ‘Je suis très désolé mon chéri but I am unavoidably delayed one hour.
-When Uzezi arrives I will let her in and you two can start without me.’
+When Uzezi arrives please let her in and you two can start without me.’

-Crap, he would be late, but start without him?
-No fucking way!
-Audrey wasn’t about meet her boyfriend’s ex for the first time alone.
-Absolutely no fucking way.
-Okay, Uzezi was an old ex, but still an ex.
+What!?
+Oh crap!
+No, no, no, no!
+Start without him?
+Meet my boyfriend’s ex for the first time alone?
+Absolutely no zKuntin way!
+Okay, so Uzezi was an old ex, but still an ex, and an ex is an ex.
 What the hell would we talk about anyway?
-Sex with Marc?
+Compare notes on Marc?
+On kissing him?
+On what he’s like in bed?
 Yeah, sure.
-She still had twenty minutes before Uzezi was supposed to arrive, so she figured there was enough time to pop into Marc’s place, drop off the wine she’d just bought, and split before Uzezi showed up.
-Then she’d wait for them at the Kava Art Bar.
+She still had twenty minutes before Uzezi was supposed to arrive, so she figured there was enough time to pop into Marc’s pad, drop off the wine she’d just bought, and split before Uzezi showed up.
+Then she’d wait at the Kava Art Bar.

 Wheezing hacking catcalls followed Audrey as she crossed the Old Town square.
 It was the Aqualung geezer who sold gummies and spliffs at the LokoWeed kiosk.
-Always there, always the same.
 You’d think his shtick would get old.
 She flashed him the usual finger and headed down a narrow winding cobblestoned lane until she came to number 28.
-She pushed open the huge wood door, walked up four flights of old stone stairs, faced the scanner, and the lock let her in.
-Marc’s place was a tiny top floor flat tucked away behind a round window under a baroque dormer.
+She pushed open the huge ancient door, walked up four flights of worn stone stairs, faced the scanner, and the lock let her in.
+Marc’s place was a tiny attic flat tucked away behind a round window under a baroque dormer.
 To her surprise the lights were on.
 A woman’s voice with a lilting accent floated up from the couch under the round window.
 “Oh, hello!
 I am Uzezi.
 You must be Audrey.”

 “You have good timing, I only just arrived.
 I am early but Marc let me in remotely.”

-Uzezi’s eyes, playful and impudent, were made-up like the feathers of a tropical bird.
-She wore a raw umber minidress the colour of her skin, matching pumps, and yellow, yellow, yellow, tights, necklace, bracelets, yellow sunshine in her hair.
+Uzezi was slim, tall, dark, beautiful, bewitching.
+Figures.
+She regarded Audrey with playfully impudent eyes made-up like the feathers of a tropical bird.
+She wore a raw umber minidress the colour of her skin, matching pumps, and otherwise just yellow, yellow, yellow—tights, necklace, bracelets, even a dash of yellow sunshine in her hair.
 And a fabulously expensive Toshiba BlackDiamond chip in a MisuSu setting.
 Clearly Carnaby Street Mod grrrl had deep pockets.

 Audrey placed the wine on the table and Uzezi moved in for a light hug-kiss-kiss.
-As they stood facing each other it hit Audrey that they were, in fact, similar in many ways.
-They were alike in height and build.
-They might have been a pair of matching bookends, shapely and exotic.
-Fuck, is this Marc’s type?
-It irritated her that maybe she could be classified as such, as a card-carrying member of Marc’s Type.
-Well, fuck that.
-There was no way she was go-go Carnaby Street Mod.
-Not her thing.
-No, Audrey radiated badass artPunk: pale skin, platinum hair glowing in hues of ice, a black unitard, black bovver boots, a severe black leather jacket and tar-pit video-morph earrings.
-For a moment Uzezi held Audrey’s eyes with an inquisitive friendly look.
-Audrey’s arctic X-ray lips smiled, but her wintry sapphire eyes, hid behind a band of smoky indigo makeup and revealed nothing.
+As they stood facing each other it hit Audrey that they might have been a pair of matching bookends.
+Despite being opposites in skin colour they were alike in height and build.
+Is this Marc’s type?
+It irritated her that maybe there was such a thing as Marc’s Type and that she was a card-carrying member.
+Well, at least she was no go-go Carnaby Street Mod grrrl.
+Audrey radiated badass artPunk—pale skin, platinum hair glowing in hues of ice, a black unitard, black bovver boots, a severe black leather jacket and tar-pit video-morph earrings.
+Uzezi held Audrey’s eyes with an inquisitive look.
+Audrey kept her pasted on arctic X-ray lips smile, but her wintry sapphire eyes behind a band of smoky indigo makeup, revealed nothing.

 “Marc, I love her!”
 Uzezi sang out, “I absolutely love her.
 She is everything you described to me, and more.”